 Other comprehensive income went down by 209.6 million euros to -72.5 million euros (prior year: +137.1 million euros).
 This development is mainly attributable to the change in actuarial adjustments made to pension liabilities, which had an adverse impact of 61.6 million euros on other comprehensive income (prior year: +150.7 million euros).
 Moreover, the foreign currency translation reserve changed by EUR -11.3 million euros (prior year: -6.7 million euros), which was mainly attributable to subsidiaries in India, South Africa, Taiwan and the USA.
-The adjustment made to equity instruments measured at fair value through other comprehensive income.
+The adjustment made to equity instruments measured at fair value through other comprehensive income had a positive impact of 0.4 million euros (prior year: -6.9 million euros) on other comprehensive income.
 Taking into account expenses and income recognized through other comprehensive income, this results in total comprehensive income of 49.9 million euros (prior year: 263.6 million euros).